-A study using normal weight adults looked at the difference between consuming 150g/d of fructose or 150 g/day of glucose for 4 weeks.
+A study using normal-weight adults looked at the difference between consuming 150g/d of fructose or 150 g/day of glucose for 4 weeks.
 They did this by substituting the fructose or glucose for other calories in the diet, so overall calories weren’t affected.
 After 4 weeks, there was no increase in visceral fat, muscle fat, or liver fat and no changes to blood pressure.
-In fact, the only change after 4 weeks was that triglycerides in the fructose group went up by 35 mg/dl (still in the normal range, though).
+The only change after 4 weeks was that triglycerides in the fructose group went up by 35 mg/dl (still in the normal range, though).
 There was no change in triglycerides in the glucose group.[ref]

 Studies in humans where fructose is added on top of their normal caloric intake do show a larger increase in triglyceride.
 One study that added fructose for a 35% increase in calories showed triglyceride levels rising 75%.[ref]
 But it is hard to differentiate between suddenly adding that many calories vs. those calories being from fructose. [ref]

-A meta-analysis of a bunch of studies concluded there is no difference on triglyceride levels from fructose vs sucrose vs glucose.[ref]
+A meta-analysis of a bunch of studies concluded there is no difference in triglyceride levels from fructose vs sucrose vs glucose.[ref]

 Leptin is the hormone that signals to the brain that you are full and don’t need to eat.
 In people who are overweight or obese, there is usually a high level of leptin, but that signal isn’t being received in the brain (leptin resistance).
-The question is ‘why’… One theory is that elevated triglyceride levels interact with leptin in the brain, causing the leptin resistance.
+The question is ‘why?’… For example, one theory is elevated triglyceride levels interact with leptin in the brain, causing leptin resistance.

 Triglyceride levels rise when you are in a state of starvation as your body activates fat from adipose tissue.
 A recent study recently looked at the connection between triglyceride levels and leptin resistance.
 The study found that triglycerides do cross the blood-brain barrier and can induce leptin resistance. [ref – open access]